Victor and Lilian Hochhauser

 Victor and Lilian Hochhauser have also enjoyed a long history of presenting great international stars such as Marian Anderson, Anton Dolin, Margot Fonteyn, Wilhelm Furtwängler, Sylvie Guillem, Alicia Markova, Josef Krips, Mario Lanza, Joan Sutherland and major international companies such as the Guangdong Acrobatic Troupe of China, Paco Peña and his Flamenco Dance Company, La Scala Milan, the National Ballet of China, San Francisco Ballet and the Spanish Riding School of Vienna.

 Victor Hochhauser was awarded a CBE for his contribution to the Arts in 1993.
-Lilian Hochhauser was made a Fellow of the Royal College of Music in 1991 and this year she received a CBE for Services to the Arts and Cultural Relations.
+Lilian Hochhauser was made a Fellow of the Royal College of Music in 1991 and in 2018 she received a CBE for Services to the Arts and Cultural Relations.